Explicit formulas for Grassmannian polylogarithms: Introduction

 The Borel regulator can be represented by the so-called Borel class~\cite{Bo1} in continuous cohomology~$b_m^{(N)}\in H_{{\mathrm{cts}}}^{2m-1}(\GL_N(\CC),\RR(m-1))$, for $N\ge m$.
 An argument in Goncharov's paper \cite[\S2.2]{Go1} (see also~\cite{Bo2}) establishes that to prove Zagier's conjecture for \( \zeta_F(m) \), it is enough to give a formula for this Borel class as a linear combination of $\Li_m$'s.
 For $m=2$ such a formula was given by Bloch~\cite{Bl2} using the Bloch-Wigner dilogarithm~$\Li_2$, and for $m=3$ Goncharov gave an ingenious formula for the Borel class using~$\Li_3$.

-For~$m\ge4$ Goncharov has shown in~\cite{Go-arak} that the Borel class~$b_m^{(m)}$ can be expressed in terms of a certain function~$\Li_m^{G}$, the single-valued \emph{Grassmannian polylogarithm}, defined on the space of $m$-planes in $\CC^{2m}$ (he also gave a construction, using the Grassmannian polylogarithm, for all~$b_m^{(N)}$, $N\ge m$).
+For~$m\ge4$ Goncharov has shown in~\cite{Go-arak} that the Borel class~$b_m^{(m)}$ can be expressed in terms of a certain function~$\Li_m^{G}$, the single-valued \emph{Grassmannian polylogarithm}, defined on the space of $m$-planes in $\CC^{2m}$.
 However, the function~$\Li_m^{G}$ cannot be expressed in terms of only~$\Li_m$ for $m\ge4$.

 In their proof of Conjecture~\ref{conj:zagier} for $m=4$ Goncharov and Rudenko have overcome this difficulty by giving a formula for the Borel regulator using the (multi-valued) Grassmannian polylogarithm~$\GR_4$ from~\cite{Go-grass} (see Section~\ref{sec:grpolylog} below), and showing the existence of an~$\Li_4$-expression for a small modification of~$\GR_4$ that represents the same cohomology class.
 More precisely, to prove the existence of the \( \Li_4 \) expression they established part of the conjectural structure of the motivic Lie coalgebra in weight $4$.
 Their proof does not seem to give any practical way of producing an explicit~$\Li_4$-formula for~$b^{(4)}_4$, though.